carlosfrias/apigee-opdk-setup-ansible-controller-backup/README.md

 ------------

 * This roles will read attributes stored in the Ansible cache by the [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller)
+* This script will backup the settings of Ansible Control server.

 Role Variables
 --------------